What This Guide Covers

 It wasn't admitted from the waiting room

 This is one of the main causes of "Marloo wasn't admitted from the waiting room" reports.
 If the bot sat in the lobby and no one admitted it within 5 minutes, it leaves automatically.
 This is a short window, so let the host know in advance that the bot will be joining and they can admit it promptly.
+If it's admitted just as the timeout hits, it may appear for a few seconds and then leave straight away.

 What to do: Click Send Marloo Now on the meeting in the Marloo app to send the bot again, and make sure someone admits it this time.